romulets/aws-connectivity-explorer/README.md

 ## Early thoughts on how to build a tool to analyze threats and attacks

+TLDR;
+- Do we aim to be a free exploration tool?
+- How can we bring security speciallists knowledege?
+- There are multiple type of relationships between Assets, how do we mesh them together?
+Do we need to mesh them? types:
+  - Infrastructural State
+  - Instrastructural Changes
+  - Data communication
+- Infrastructural State annalysis: it's dangerous.
+Networking and Authentication is complex and intricate.
+Do we feel confident on stating "EC2 is not open to the internet"?
+What if we are wrong?
+I see this as deeper than a simple bug

 - Exploration is a very open term.
 Tinsae has shared this very nice tool called [Cartography](https://lyft.github.io/cartography/index.html) that essentially does what I tried to do (but better and more complete).
 I find their approach interesting for us to consider.
 How they work is by fetching data from